raziel-aleman/go-kanban-cli/README.md

 # Simple Kanban CLI

 A simple terminal-based Kanban board application built with Go and the Bubble Tea TUI library.
-Organize your tasks in a To Do, In Progress, and Done column directly from your command line.
+Organize your tasks in a To Do, In Progress, and Done columns directly from your command line.

 ## Features